SDquest/SDquest/README.md

 SDquest is a program for detection of segmental duplications (SDs) in large genomes.
 SDquest detects and decomposes mosaic SDs into elementary SDs, and further constructs the breakpoint graph of these mosaic SDs.

 # Download
-Download SDquest_v0.1.zip file and refer to the Download.md file.
+Download SDquest.zip file and refer to the Download.md file.

 # Usage
 See the USAGE.md file.